SDS-192-Intro/MP1/README.md

 8. Check out the data frame, and note columns with many missing values.
 If the values are missing in more than 25% of rows, return to the data dictionary and select new columns.
 Re-run the code.
 9. Factor your ordinal variable in the code chunk starting at line 44, using the `factor()` function.
 The `levels` you should supply as an argument will be listed in the `VALUES` column in the data dictionary, and the associated `labels` you should supply as an argument will be listed in the `LABELS` column of the data dictionary.
 I provided an example in the comments.
 Be sure to reference the help pages for the `factor()` function if you have questions!

-## Design two data visualizations
+## Design four data visualizations

-10. Create two data visualizations showcasing the survey findings - one univariate plot and one plot adding an additional variable to your previous univariate plot.
+10. Create four data visualizations showcasing the survey findings - at least one univariate plot and at least one plot adding an additional variable to your previous univariate plot.
 Be sure to label your plots and consider the plot aesthetics.

 ## Write blog post